≡ Menu

 Apart from its own cash, GM also uses short and long-term financing such as credit facilities to boost its liquidity when necessary.

-Here is a quote extracted from GM’s 2023 10Q report regarding the company’s credit facilities:
+Here is a quote extracted from GM’s 2024 annual report regarding the company’s credit facilities:

 • “We use credit facilities as a mechanism to provide additional flexibility in managing our global liquidity.

-Our Automotive borrowing capacity under credit facilities totaled $14.1 billion at March 31, 2023 and $15.5 billion at December 31, 2022, which consisted primarily of two credit facilities.”
+Our Automotive borrowing capacity under creditfacilities totaled $17.1 billion at December 31, 2023, which consisted primarily of three credit facilities.”

 Conclusion

-The takeaway is that GM liquidity ratios, including the current ratio, working capital, and quick ratio, were all below 1.0X prior to 2020 but have since been on the rise and reached record highs in fiscal 2023.
+The takeaway is that GM liquidity ratios, including the current ratio, working capital, and quick ratio, have been above 1.0X since 2020, indicating sufficient short-term assets to meet all shor-term liabilities.

 Apart from its own cash and near-cash assets, GM also has access to extra cash under its credit facilities, thereby further boosting its liquidity.